The Root of all Evil?

 Take sexual desire for instance.
 It was created by God to draw together a man and woman in committed, covenant love that issues in new life.
 As such, sexual desire is clearly a great good.
 But when it is twisted at the instigation of the “Bent One,” it becomes lust–the urge for sterile self-gratification that is willing to trample upon the dignity of another, of many others, to satisfy an itch.

 The same holds true for economic drive.
 No where in the Bible do we see praise for laziness.
 Man and woman are given responsibility to care for the garden even before sin enters into the story.
-Work can be made holy, and ought to be productive (BTW John Paul II’s theology of work is as fantastic as his theology of the body!).
+Work is holy, and ought to be productive (BTW John Paul II’s theology of work is as fantastic as his theology of the body!).
 And enjoying the fruits of our labor and sharing them with others are some of life’s greatest blessings.

 Yet when the drive to work and earn money is twisted, the legitimate pleasure intended by God vanishes and is replaced by bondage.
 The workaholic can’t get off the treadmill to enjoy the fruit of his labor.
 He anxiously allows work to become compulsive, eating away at every area of his life.
 Then we have the greedy of this world who hoard their treasure, refusing to enjoy it themselves or share it with others.
 Instead, money becomes a substitute for God, an idol.
 The greedy seek their identity and ultimate security in money.
 This is what we see in the rich man of Luke 12.
 His problem is not that he is excited about a bumper harvest, but that he succumbs to the illusion that this wealth means security.
 He puts his trust in his warehouses which, of course, let him down.